-Students watch the video interview with Carmen Boullosa, which includes clips of her reading the poem.
+Students watch a Words Without Borders interview with Carmen Boullosa, which includes clips of her reading the poem.
 As they watch, they consider how Quo vadis? represents her feelings towards Mexico.

 - To help students understand the context of this poetic response to Mexico's drug wars and their human toll, have students use an essential question, such as, "What are the drug wars of Mexico?" or "What is the human cost of the drugs in Mexico?" to guide the conversations in parts 1.1 and 1.2 below.

-- Ask students to work in small groups to view or read the nonfiction resources in the Context and Playlist tabs; and then, to discuss them.
-E.g., one group will be looking through the Time photo gallery, another will be reading Juan Villoro's essay, etc.
+- Ask students to work in small group to view or read the nonfiction resources in the Context and Playlist tabs; and then, to discuss them.
+E.g., one group will look at a timeline, another will be reading Juan Villoro's essay, etc.

 - Next, switch up the groups so that each student can share what they learned with classmates who examined other resources.
 Each new group will include one member who looked at the Time gallery, one member who can speak about the Villoro essay, etc.